 After the COI is taken out after each premium payment, the balance goes into something similar to a savings account normally custodian by the carrier.
 The whole life insurance carrier will typically pay dividends based on their growth and profitability but are not required to pay them.
 They are not the same as dividends exactly, so think of them as premium overpayments.

 You will see another term in your policy and annual statement.
 This is called the surrender value.
 The Surrender Value is what the Insurance carrier will charge if you surrender the policy too early in the cash value growth cycle.
 Think of it as the COI projected out into the future over the first 5 to 10 years of a new policy in addition to the cost that they incurred taking you on as a client in the first place.

 The difference between the cash value and the surrender value is what you would get if you surrendered the policy.
 Once the cash value and the surrender value become the same, you are entitled to the entire cash value.
 This is where you now have a policy that works in your favor as a living benefit.

 This is what is considered being your own bank in many discussions around whole life insurance.
 When accessed properly through loans and return of principal (including dividend additions), it can be received for whatever you choose to use it for, tax-free.
-That is a definite benefit of whole life insurance.
+That is a definite benefit of a whole life insurance policy.